Stocks attempt rally after 2-day selloff erases $1.7T of wealth

 The S&P 500 saw its steepest two-day slide since August 2015

-U.S. equity markets ticked upward Wednesday following a two-day coronavirus-fueled selloff that wiped out $1.7 trillion of shareholder wealth.
+U.S. equity markets rallied Wednesday following a two-day coronavirus-fueled selloff that wiped out $1.7 trillion of shareholder wealth.

 Continue Reading Below

-All three of the major averages held modest gains, with the S&P 500 recouping some of the damage done from its worst 2-day selloff since August 2015.
+All three of the major averages held strong gains, with the S&P 500 recouping some of the damage done from its worst two-day selloff since August 2015.

 The coronavirus outbreak has sickened 80,239 people worldwide and killed 2,700, according to the latest World Health Organization data.